-If you haven’t eaten lunch and you’re feeling peckish, avoid the supermarket like the plague.
-You’ll end up with nothing but 15 packets of Wagon Wheels and a family sized bag of corn chips.
+If you haven’t eaten lunch and you’re feeling peckish, avoid the supermarket.
+You’ll end up with nothing but 15 packets of Wagon Wheels and a family-size bag of corn chips.

-But seriously, there’s been studies into how shopping when you’re hungry can hinder your decision making process, meaning you’re more like to opt for higher calorie options which are often more expensive.
+But seriously, there are studies into how shopping when you’re hungry can hinder your decision making process, meaning you’re more likely to opt for higher-calorie options which are often more expensive.